StPaulStylee/100DaysOfCode/README.md

 ### What I did:
 Struggled with getting the right thing to return in my route because I am struggling with the asynchroncity of JS.
 I am extremely frustrated.
 BIG SURPRISE.
 ### Thoughts:
 I'm taking a shower and going to bed.

+# Day 55: January 28th, 2018
+### What I did:
+Set up the form to clear on submission.
+### Thoughts:
+I am moving on from the aysynchronous problem I was having...
+I want to figure it out but I am in dire need of completing this site...
+THIS SHIT IS DRAGGING ON!
+So, I just used setPristine and setUnctouched to clear the text inputs once it is submitted.
+Firefox is setting the input borders to the required color, which is annoying.